Zhou Ruchang: Career

 Zhou also had a major interest in Western perceptions of Honglou Meng and in the English translation history of the novel.
 He strongly believed that it was very important that Westerners be acquainted with this novel because he thought that reading it was the best and easiest way for them to learn about Chinese culture.
 At one stage in his life, he seriously considered translating Dream of the Red Chamber into English.
 In the 1980s, he was a visiting scholar at the University of Wisconsin, a Luce Scholar, and lectured at several American universities, including Princeton and Columbia.
 Zhou also gave several well-received lectures on Honglou Meng to foreigners in Beijing in 2002.
 In 2005, he wrote an article for a special issue of the international comparative literature journal, the Tamkang Review, which was devoted exclusively to the novel.
 In 2009, he penned a special introduction to the English translation of his 1992 book Cao Xueqin Xin Zhuan 曹雪芹新传 (A New Biography of Cao Xueqin).

 Zhou Ruchang remained passionate about Honglou Meng and to the end of his life closely kept up with the research being done on it.
 His highly informative and captivating lectures, which were delivered without notes on China Central Television’s Lecture Room program, made him well known throughout China.
 These lectures are available (in Chinese) on youtube.
 He published more than 60 books, including a massive 10 volume study of the different manuscript versions of the novel, an expanded two volume second edition of his first book Honglou Meng Xinzheng, a Dream of the Red Chamber dictionary, several biographies of Cao Xueqin (including a children’s book), collections of essays on the novel, and his own reconstruction of the story’s original first 80 chapters.
 In his 2005 work He Jia Bao-yu Duihua 和贾宝玉对话 (A Dialogue with Jia Bao-yu), Zhou has an imaginary extended discussion with the novel’s protagonist Jia Bao-yu about Honglou Meng.
 While not all of his views about the novel were widely accepted, his research about Cao Xueqin and his family was universally recognized as being groundbreaking.
 Although Zhou formally belonged to the investigative studies school of redology, he disagreed with the drawing of clear boundaries between different scholarly approaches to Honglou Meng.
 He held that different camps should ultimately compliment and not oppose each other.

 Zhou also published works on calligraphy, several autobiographies, a widely used dictionary to help high school students understand Tang and Song dynasty poetry, a history of Beijing, and special editions of the poems of the Song dynasty poets Fan Chengda and Yang Wanli.
 He continued to work right up to the end of his long life.
 One week before his death, he was dictating to his daughter the outline of his next book.

 Personal life

-Zhou's wife was Mao Shurent.
+Zhou's wife was Mao Shuren.
 Zhou has three daughters.

 Zhou died in his modest, book-cluttered apartment in east Beijing in the early morning of May 31, 2012, at the age of 94.